 - Students are encouraged to focus on obtaining the necessary skills required to complete their apprenticeship.
 Each apprentice is provided with a Training Standards booklet that is used to record their competencies and skill-sets.

-- Work placements are arranged through the school’s Cooperative Education Department with the student providing input where possible.
+- Work placements are arranged through your home school’s Cooperative Education Department with the student providing input where possible.

-- Cooperative Education teachers are responsible for arranging and monitoring suitable placements.
+- Cooperative Education teachers are responsible for monitoring the student at placements.

 |